-Regional employer NICs holiday for new businesses
+Regional employers' NICs holiday for new businesses

-This is a scheme intended to assist new businesses that start up (or started up) during the period on or after 22 June 2010 to 5 September 2013 in targeted areas of the UK.
-Employers eligible for the scheme may not have to pay the first £5,000 of Class 1 employer NICs due in the first 12 months of each employment.
-This will apply for each of the first 10 employees hired in the first year of business.
+This is a scheme intended to support new businesses that start up during the period between 22 June 2010 and 5 September 2013 in certain targeted areas of the UK.
+Eligible employers may not have to pay the first £5,000 of Class 1 employers' NICs due in the first 12 months of each employment.
+This applies for each of the first 10 employees hired in the first year of business.